 Holiday Cards.
 Vintage holiday postcards from the early 1900s to the early 1920s are highly sought after today.
 Every holiday, from New Year's to Easter and Christmas, was commemorated with these bright, cheerful cards.
 The more obscure holidays are generally the most sought after, with Halloween cards being some of the most expensive and hard to find.
 Another popular theme for collectors is Santa Claus.
 Some of the rarer versions can be quite costly to add to a collection.

 Well-Known Publisher Cards.
 Publisher's marks to look for on greeting postcards are John Winsch, Raphael Tuck & Sons, and International Art Publishing.
 These all have followings among collectors.
-Cards drawn by notable artists like Louis Wain, Ellen Clappsaddle, Frances Brundage, and Samuel Schmucker, along with others, are also seen as desirable cards.
+Cards drawn by notable artists such as Louis Wain, Ellen Clappsaddle, Frances Brundage, and Samuel Schmucker, along with others, are also seen as desirable cards.

 Photo View Cards.
 Photo view postcards dating to the 1940s and '50s, and even older versions, are also collectible.
 Many people enjoy searching for picture postcards of hometowns, landmark buildings, and varied vacation spots.
-Framed collections like these make quite a conversation grouping when hung down a hallway.
+Framed collections such as these make quite a conversation grouping when hung down a hallway.
 In fact, it's like taking a wonderful trip down memory lane for visitors to a home or business.

 Humorous and Risque Cards.
 Some collectors choose humorous cards or those with a risque overtone, and these make unique groupings in the appropriate setting as well.
 The possibilities are endless when narrowing down your focus, or you can simply choose a variety of cards that appeal to you.